-A: Attendance at the Annual Meeting is limited to holders of Common Stock on March 13, 2017, the record date for voting at the Annual Meeting.
+A: Attendance at the Annual Meeting is limited to holders of common stock on March 12, 2018, the record date for voting at the Annual Meeting.
 Admission to the Annual Meeting will be on a first-come, first-served basis and will require an admission ticket.

-If you plan to attend the meeting, please request an admission ticket in advance as follows:

-If you are a stockholder of record and vote by mailing a proxy card, mark the box on your proxy card to request an admission ticket.
-All other stockholders may request an admission ticket in one of three ways: (1) by visiting www.proxyvote.com and clicking on the "Register for Meeting" link; (2) by sending an email to investor_relations@colpal.com; or (3) by mailing a written request to Colgate-Palmolive Company, Attention: Investor Relations, 300 Park Avenue, New York, New York 10022.
-If you are a beneficial owner and are requesting a ticket by e-mail or mail, you must provide evidence of your stock ownership as of March 13, 2017.
+If you plan to attend the meeting, please request an admission ticket in advance in one of the following three ways: (1) by going to the "Register for Meeting" link at www.proxyvote.com; (2) by sending an email to investor_relations@colpal.com; or (3) by mailing a written request to Colgate-Palmolive Company, Attention: Investor Relations, 300 Park Avenue, New York, New York 10022.
+If you are a beneficial owner and are requesting a ticket by e-mail or mail, you must provide evidence of your stock ownership as of March 12, 2018.

-Stockholders who do not obtain an admission ticket in advance may obtain one at the registration desk on the day of the Annual Meeting upon verification of their ownership as of March 13, 2017.
-If you are a beneficial owner, please bring the notice or voting instruction form you received from your bank, broker or other nominee or your brokerage statement reflecting your ownership of Common Stock as of March 13, 2017 to be admitted to the meeting.
+Stockholders who do not obtain an admission ticket in advance may obtain one at the registration desk on the day of the Annual Meeting upon verification of their ownership as of March 12, 2018.
+If you are a beneficial owner, please bring the notice or voting instruction form you received from your bank, broker or other nominee or your brokerage statement reflecting your ownership of common stock as of March 12, 2018 to be admitted to the meeting.
 Please bring photo identification to aid in the ownership verification process.